spatialstatisticsupna/unsupervised-semantic-analysis/README.md

 An example of sequence with 3 satellite images and the embedding models trained for the paper can be dowolad [here](https://emi-sstcdapp.unavarra.es/unsupervised-semantic-analysis.zip).
 The models should be in the directory `models` and the sequence of satellite images in the directory `data/NE-TXN`.
 The rest of images are not provided here due to space constraints, but they can be shared upon request.

 The directory `src` contains the [Tile2Vec code](https://github.com/ermongroup/tile2vec) with some mofications and additional functions.
-As indicated by the authors, the Tile2Vec lincence is included in this repository.
+As indicated by the authors, the Tile2Vec LICENSE is included in this repository.

 Run the notebooks in this order:
 1. Create_grid_MTS: loads a model and creates a collection of multivariate time series by embedding sequnces of tiles.